-Music for All is excited to bring the MFA Summer Symposium to Ball State University in Muncie, Indiana.
+Music for All is proud to have Ball State University of a corporate sponsor and the home of the Summer Symposium.
 Muncie is just 60 miles northeast of Indianapolis.
 Other cities within a few hours driving distance include Chicago, Cincinnati, Dayton, Detroit, Louisville, and St. Louis.
-Muncie, Indiana is four hours east of Normal, Illinois (previous camp location).

 MFA student and director campers will stay in residence halls with suite-style rooms.
 Ball State’s entrepreneurial spirit shines through numerous expansions and additions that benefit MFA campers, including technological resources and state-of-the-art facilities.